From the Field

 What is World Vision doing to help communities affected by Hurricane Milton?

 Even before Milton developed in the Gulf of Mexico, we were on the ground, aiding survivors of Hurricane Helene in Florida, Georgia, and the Carolinas.
-To respond to Hurricane Milton, we have delivered 12 tractor-trailers loaded with relief supplies, including baby products, cleaning kits, personal care items, water, and food, to our partner churches in Florida to support affected families.
+To respond to Hurricane Milton, we have delivered 26 tractor-trailers loaded with relief supplies, including baby products, cleaning kits, personal care items, water, food, and more, to our partner churches in Florida to support affected families, as of February 2025.

-With the generosity of our donors and through our 20 church partnerships, we have already served a total of over 39,600 people in the impacted states of Florida, Georgia, and the Carolinas through our response to Hurricanes Milton and Helene.
+With the generosity of our donors and through our 20 church partnerships, we have already served 72,195 people in the impacted states of Florida, Georgia, and the Carolinas through our response to hurricanes Milton and Helene.
+Key distributions included:

 BACK TO QUESTIONS